-This project will provide to each of the 60 staff members:
+This project is providing to each of the 60 staff members taking part:

-2. A two-month embedding period where staff members absorb and practice what the mindfulness skills they have learnt with support from the MiSP Hub .
+2. A two-month embedding period where staff members have absorbed and practiced what the mindfulness skills they have learnt with support from the MiSP Hub .

 3. A five day online training course to train to Teach .b, a 10 session mindfulness programme, to children and young people aged 11+.
-We will run two courses from 10.00 to 15.00 Monday to Friday daily most likely on (E) 4th to 8th January 2021 and (F) 8th to 12th February 2021.
+We ran two dedicated courses in January and February 2021 and have offered further places on public courses as required.